How to Adopt a Child in Pennsylvania

 Talking to families that have worked with the agency can help you gain a clearer picture of what to expect.

 There are several different types of adoption professionals, including adoption facilitators, adoption law firms and adoption law centers.
-Take time to educate yourself about these PA adoption providers, and the risks and benefits associated with each.
+Take the time to educate yourself about these PA adoption providers, and the risks and benefits associated with each.

 This step of the process to adopt a baby in Pennsylvania involves a lot of paperwork and planning.
 Prospective adoptive parents with American Adoptions fill out their Adoption Planning Questionnaire (APQ) at this time, which details how you envision your adoption.
 Your APQ is used to pair you with expectant mothers who have similar hopes for their adoption.